intel/mlir-extensions/docs/Transforms/SetSPIRVCapabilities.md

-# SetSpirvCapabilities Pass
+# SetSPIRVCapabilities Pass

 SPIR-V aims to support multiple execution environments.
 These execution environments affect the availability of certain SPIR-V features.
 SPIR-V compilation should also take into consideration the execution environment, so we generate SPIR-V modules valid for the target environment.
 This is conveyed by the spv.target_env  attribute.
-The SetSpirvCapabilities pass, adds these various capabilties for the Spirv execution.
+The SetSPIRVCapabilities pass, adds these various capabilties for the SPIR-V execution.
 The attribute #spv.vce has a few fields:

 A #spv.vce (spirv::VerCapExtAttr) attribute:
 1. The target SPIR-V version.